 Invest in Bumble stock now that the IPO is here.
 Open an account with a commission-free broker that offers IPO investing to eligible customers.
-Long-term buy and hold investors may prefer M1 Finance.

 Latest Bumble Stock IPO News